Fleeing Conflict: Refugee & The Unwanted

 Notes for Teachers

-• These texts present the brutal reality of what life is (and was) like for refugees.
+• These texts present the brutal reality of the experiences endured by refugees throughout time.
 There are scenes in both core texts that graphically describe war, violence, and torture as well as the emotional aftermath of these events.
 The Unwanted may be particularly upsetting to students because events are depicted visually.
 While we feel that these images are not gratuitous, it is strongly recommended that you determine what is appropriate for your specific group of students and inform parents about what you will be discussing.
 Provide students with ample opportunities to discuss their reactions to the text.

-• This unit focuses primarily on the experience of refugees and does not go into much detail about the complex and contentious politics of refugee aid/resettlement.
+• This unit focuses primarily on the experience of refugees and does not go into extensive detail about the complex and contentious politics of refugee aid and resettlement.
 You may wish to supplement this unit with up-to-the-moment information about laws and policies that impact refugees.
 Consider providing information about how the world refugee crisis impacts your own state, city, and community—and how politicians representing your area have responded to these issues.

 Lesson Map